HEALTH AND SAFETY TRAINING

 Risk assessments are a legal requirement under the Management of Health and Safety Regulations 1999.
 This Risk Assessment training course is designed to help businesses comply with the regulation by outlining the steps of how to complete a suitable and sufficient workplace risk assessment.

-The course helps delegates you to understand each of the five key steps of undertaking a risk assessment, including how to identify risks, manage hazards and determine the likelihood of harm, so that you are confident in carrying out a risk assessment in your own premises.
+The course helps delegates understand each of the five key steps of undertaking a risk assessment, including how to identify risks, manage hazards, and determine the likelihood of harm, so that they are confident in carrying out a risk assessment in their own premises.

 WHO IS THE COSHH TRAINING COURSE FOR?